 I have not yet mentioned, and it would be remiss of me not to, the investments that we are making in our workforce.
-We are continuing to support the RUSON and RUSOM model in our public hospitals that is, registered undergraduate students of nursing and registered undergraduate students of midwifery.
+We are continuing to support the RUSON and RUSOM model in our public hospitals - that is, registered undergraduate students of nursing and registered undergraduate students of midwifery.
 This was a model that was created back in the days of the Bracks-Brumby government.
-Indeed it was the former health minister Daniel Andrews who worked with the Australian Nursing and Midwifery Federation to develop a model that meant that student nurses and student midwives could actually be registered with the Australian Health Practitioner Regulation Agency to perform certain duties in our hospitals and do their casual work in a health setting rather than at Maccas or a pub or all the other places that we know that students work in order to support themselves during their university studies.
-The RUSON and RUSOM model also ensures of course that the young people undertaking this study can be clear that that is what they want to do by having that real-life experience in hospitals - so that they know they have made the right choice - but also they get that real-world experience working in a health service before they graduate.
+Indeed it was the former health minister, then Daniel Andrews, who worked with the Australian Nursing and Midwifery Federation to develop a model that meant that student nurses and student midwives could actually be registered with the Australian Health Practitioner Regulation Agency to perform certain duties in our hospitals and do their casual work in order to support themselves during their university studies.
+The RUSON and RUSOM model also ensures of course that the young people undertaking this study can be clear that that is what they want to do by having that real-life experience in hospitals - so that they know that they have made the right choice - but also they get that real-world experience working in a health service before they graduate.
 As a consequence of that, often many of them are offered jobs before they even graduate.

 We are absolutely thrilled to be continuing our investment in the RUSON and RUSOM model.
 I did mention of course it was introduced by the Bracks-Brumby government.
 I need to remind everyone that it was then stopped by the Liberal government, by the Baillieu-Napthine government.
 They cut and culled that program, and then it was brought back by our government.